-For a multiplatform application, there are multiple permutations of system setups to test on.
 The following are the systems that Robocorp tests on.
-Other operating systems might also work, but we are not able to guarantee that.
+Other operating systems might also work, but we cannot guarantee that.

 It is recommended to keep Windows systems up-to-date according to Microsoft release information as older versions always have security concerns.

 For development tasks, the user usually needs some elevated permissions (for installing the software), but in Robocorp applications, we avoid requiring admin permissions while running.

 - Professional and Enterprise editions.

 - Version 20H2 (build 19042/1909) or later is required due to long path support.